Documentation Index

 Execute multiple tool calls in a single request with automatic concurrency optimization.
 Read-only tools run in parallel while mutating tools serialize, reducing total execution time without sacrificing safety.

-The orchestration API requires bearer token authentication.
-All requests are subject to the general API rate limit of 120 requests per minute.
+All orchestration endpoints require bearer token authentication.
+The authenticate middleware is applied when the router is mounted, so every request must include a valid Authorization: Bearer <token> header.
+Requests are also subject to the general API rate limit of 120 requests per minute.

 Execute batch